Slate Culture Elites and How the Play is the Thing; A Response

 “If we are to oppose Trump and the policies and crimes that are likely to emerge from his administration, we will have to do so as citizens not as artists.History shows that the attempt to make art serve a direct political purpose mostly results in bad art and empty self-congratulation.”

 Kirsch also assumes that Trump’s administration, unlike that of the “liberal hope” of Obama, will be riddled with crime and bad policy.
 Perhaps he's missed the unpopularity of Obamacare and how the law was pretty un-American in its architecture.
-He's missed Obama's hand in empowering Russia and allowing the Syrian conflict to escalate, including being soft on Iran, what is supposed to be an enemy.
+He's missed Obama's hand in empowering Russia and allowing the Syrian conflict to escalate.
 Perhaps he missed Obama's doubling of the national debt.
 Perhaps he missed Obama's encouragement of racial tensions.

 The odd contradiction here is that Kirsch is right about art when it tries to serve a direct political purpose.
 It can be argued that Hamilton is such an example, but he fails to see this, despite his admission that a poem doesn’t change the world and that art should be subversive, he raises Hamilton into a pedestal.